How do I get the coronavirus vaccine in Simcoe Muskoka?

 WHEN DO I GET MY SECOND DOSE?

-Additionally, dialysis patients, transplant recipients, and cancer patients who received their first dose of the vaccine can book their second shot.
+Residents who received their first dose before May 10 can book their second shot.

 WHERE ARE THE VACCINES BEING DISTRIBUTED?